Alluxio/alluxio/docs/en/Contributing-to-Alluxio.md

          [Rearranger Plugin](http://plugins.jetbrains.com/plugin/173), open Preferences, search for
          rearranger, remove the unnecessary comments, then right click, choose "Rearrange", codes will be formatted to what you want
--   Tachyon is using SLF4J for logging with typical usage pattern of:
+-   Alluxio is using SLF4J for logging with typical usage pattern of:

-{% include Contributing-to-Tachyon/slf4j.md %}
+{% include Contributing-to-Alluxio/slf4j.md %}

 -  To verify that the coding standards match, you should run [checkstyle](http://checkstyle.sourceforge.net) before sending a pull-request to verify no new warnings are introduced:

-{% include Contributing-to-Tachyon/checkstyle.md %}
+{% include Contributing-to-Alluxio/checkstyle.md %}

 #### FindBugs

 Before submitting the pull-request, run the latest code against [FindBugs](http://findbugs.sourceforge.net/) to verify no new warnings are introduced.

-{% include Contributing-to-Tachyon/findbugs.md %}
+{% include Contributing-to-Alluxio/findbugs.md %}

 ### IDE

 You can generate an Eclipse configuration file by running:

-{% include Contributing-to-Tachyon/eclipse-configuration.md %}
+{% include Contributing-to-Alluxio/eclipse-configuration.md %}

 Then import the folder into Eclipse.

 You may also have to add the classpath variable M2_REPO by running:

-{% include Contributing-to-Tachyon/M2_REPO.md %}
+{% include Contributing-to-Alluxio/M2_REPO.md %}

 If you are using IntelliJ IDEA, you may need to change the Maven profile to 'developer' in order to avoid import errors.
 You can do this by going to